-IMPORTANT: Even if you plan to continue with your current Citi medical plan, you must complete the Tobacco Free Attestation before your Annual Enrollment deadline or you will default to "tobacco user" status and will pay the tobacco penalty in 2020.
+IMPORTANT: Even if you plan to continue with your current Citi medical plan, you must complete the Tobacco Free Attestation before your Annual Enrollment deadline or you will default to "tobacco user" status and will pay the tobacco penalty in 2021.

-Live Well Journeys®
+Journeys® Digital Coaching

-Live Well Journeys are online wellness programs, tailored to your interests that can help you make progress on health topics of your choosing by taking small steps toward your goals.
-Journeys can be accessed over the web or via your mobile device.
+Digital coaching tools are online wellness programs, tailored to your interests that can help you make progress on health topics of your choosing by taking small steps toward your goals.
+The digital coaching tools can be accessed over the web or via your mobile device.